nikitadurasov/ReDO/README.md

 * torch==1.0.0 - used for Deep Neural Nets training ;)
 * tqdm==4.40.2 - used by authors, we don't use it in our modifications.
 * sklearn==0.21.3 - for unsupervised classification experiments.
 If you need, you can install then with the command: `pip install -r requirements.txt`.
-Also please make sure that main version of Python in your operating system is Python 3 (we suggest to use virtual environments).
+Also please make sure that the main version of Python in your operating system is Python 3 (we suggest to use virtual environments).

 Firstly, you need to run `./scripts/preprocessing/get_flowers.sh` to download Flowers dataset.
 Then `./scripts/training/flowers/train_base_model.sh` to train model from original paper on Flowers dataset.
 And finally you can run the following scripts to reproduce our results: